Main Purpose of the Role

 You will be creative, enthusiastic, embracing of challenge and committed to improving the journey of the people we work with and serve.

+You will be an organised individual with outstanding communication skills and a 'can do' attitude to problem solving.
 You must be computer literate with proven IT Skills, have experience in preparing and presenting clear and concise reports and presentations for a range of purposes.

 You must hold a recognised Social Work Qualification (Degree in Social Work, DIPSW, CQSW, CSS or other relevant Social Work qualification) and be registered as a Social Worker with the Scottish Social Services Council (SSSC) or within 6 months of commencing employment and will be further responsible for maintaining your annual membership.